Mated to Mek

 A red-headed human cyborg took a half step forward as Mek drew near, fists clenched at his sides as if raring for a fight.
 “You’re the doc, right?” he directed at Mek.
 “Let’s bust it open.”

 Tovik vaulted over the pod to put himself between it and the cyborg.
 “Uminaq, no!”
-He shook his head violently.
+He swore and shook his head.
 “Last time we found a cryo pod, there was a girl inside.
 Forcing it open might harm whoever’s in there.”

 Attie nodded in support and shot a dirty look toward the cyborg who’d suggested breaking in.
 “That’s why I insisted on having a doctor on hand before we do anything, Rust.”